Home remodeling · Hidden Hills, CA

 FAQ

-Hidden Hills maintains a protected-tree ordinance covering mature specimen species — oak, sycamore, and certain other natives — that requires tree-protection planning before construction staging, foundation work, or utility trenching that could affect root zones.
-Front-yard setbacks, lot-coverage limits, and floor-area-ratio rules for R-1 properties also shape what's buildable on a whole-home scope.
-On the interior community blocks lots and other hillside blocks, additional grading and slope-design standards layer on top.
-We pull the protected-tree survey and zoning envelope for every Hidden Hills address at the design phase so the scope stays inside what's actually permissible.
+They shape it.
+Hidden Hills protects mature specimen trees — oak, sycamore, and certain other natives — so staging, foundation work, and utility trenching near root zones need a tree-protection plan before construction.
+Front-yard setbacks, lot-coverage limits, and floor-area-ratio rules for R-1 properties define the buildable envelope, and hillside blocks layer grading and slope-design standards on top.
+We pull the protected-tree survey and the zoning envelope for every address at design, so the plan is drawn inside what's permissible.

 Get My Free Estimate — or call us directly — (310) 975-7590